 DHCP spoofing occurs when an attacker attempts to respond to DHCP requests and trying to list itself (spoof) as the default gateway or DNS server, hence, initiating a man in the middle attack.
 With that, it is possible that they can intercept traffic from users before forwarding to the real gateway or perform DoS by flooding the real DHCP server with requests to choke IP address resources.

 DHCP starvation attack commonly targets network DHCP servers, in a bid to flood the authorized DHCP server with DHCP REQUEST messages using spoofed source MAC addresses.
 The DHCP server will respond to all requests, not knowing this is a DHCP starvation attack, by assigning available IP addresses, resulting in the depletion of DHCP pool.

 DHCP Snooping is only applicable to wired users.
 As an access layer security feature, it is mostly enabled on any switch containing access ports in a VLAN serviced by DHCP.
 When deploying DHCP Snooping, you need to set up the trusted ports (the ports through which legitimate DHCP server messages will flow) before enabling DHCP Snooping on the VLAN you wish to protect.
 This can be realized in both the CLI interface and also the Web GUI.
-The CLI commands are showcased in DHCP Snooping Configuration on FS S3900 Series Switches.

 Though DHCP simplifies the IP addressing, it raises security concerns at the same time.
 To address the concerns, DHCP Snooping, one of the protection mechanisms can prevent the invalid DHCP addresses from the rogue DHCP server and can ward off the resource-exhausting attack that attempts to use up all existing DHCP addresses.
 FS S3900 series gigabit stackable managed switches can give full play to this feature to protect your network.